Our Glendale Injury Law Firm DOESN’T JUST WIN, WE WIN BIG!

 Although car crashes can occur anywhere in Glendale, certain areas are more prone to accidents than others.
 For instance, the following intersections in Glendale are hotspots for vehicle accidents:

-• Brand Blvd. and Sanchez Dr.
+- Brand Blvd. and Sanchez Dr.

-• Brand Boulevard and Goode Avenue
+- Brand Boulevard and Goode Avenue

-• Glenoaks Boulevard and Western Avenue
+- Glenoaks Boulevard and Western Avenue

-• Colorado Street and Brand Boulevard
+- Colorado Street and Brand Boulevard

-• Glendale Avenue and Wilson Avenue
+- Glendale Avenue and Wilson Avenue

-• Honolulu Avenue and Lowell Avenue
+- Honolulu Avenue and Lowell Avenue

-Glendale, California: Notoriously Dangerous for Drivers
+Glendale, California: Notoriously Dangerous For Drivers

-Over the past several years, Glendale, California has been highlighted in the media as being one of the most dangerous cities for drivers.
+Over the past several years, Glendale, California, has been highlighted in the media as one of the most dangerous cities for drivers.
 In 2017, the Los Angeles Times reported that drivers in Glendale were 83 percent more likely to get into an auto accident than the average driver across the United States.

 Glendale also ranked low on the list compiled by the Office of Traffic Safety (OTS) in recent years.
-Most recently, Glendale ranked 49 out of 57 cities analyzed by the OTS with the following data:
+Most recently, Glendale ranked 49th out of 57 cities analyzed by the OTS with the following data:

-• Glendale ranked 35th for injury or fatality accidents.
+- Glendale ranked 35th for injury or fatality accidents.

-• Glendale ranked 51st for accidents involving alcohol.
+- Glendale ranked 51st for accidents involving alcohol.

-• Glendale ranked 16th for pedestrian accidents.
+- Glendale ranked 16th for pedestrian accidents.

-• Glendale ranked 47th for accidents involving pedestrians younger than 15.
+- Glendale ranked 47th for accidents involving pedestrians younger than 15.

 Record-Breaking Verdicts in the Following Areas of Practice